 top of page

-Providing you with the tools you need to better
+Providing you with the tools

 About Me

-Erika Russina's professional interests and clinical experience focus on relationship issues and interpersonal conflict; family and parenting challenges, work-life balance; stress, anxiety and mood management; self-concept.
+Erika Russina's professional interests and clinical expertise focus on creating healthier relationships, work-life balance; stress, anxiety and mood management and improving self-concept.
 Erika strives to create a warm, non-judgmental environment in which clients feel understood and comfortable exploring issues, while cultivating self-awareness and coping skills to create positive change.
-Ms. Russina works with adults, as well as adolescents who are 18 and above.
-She uses Cognitive Behavioral Therapy and a holistic/mind-body approach to address each client’s specific needs.
+(See details under My Approach).

 Erika Russina earned her Master's Degree in Clinical Psychology from Southern Illinois University, with an undergraduate degree in Psychology as well.
 Ms. Russina attained further graduate training in Counseling, Ethics and Diversity from Lindenwood University.
 She also received training in Rational Emotive Behavior Therapy from Albert Ellis through the Albert Ellis Insitute.